wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/9-participate-testing.md

 ### Integration testing

 the most important aspects of the business process implementation to function correctly and has a strong impact on overall adoption.
 The customer must ensure that they plan to engage owners from other applications that are integrated with the system.
-This will also require them to define clear roles and responsibilities to fix any issues or make changes as required.
+This testing will also require them to define clear roles and responsibilities to fix any issues or make changes as required.

-Each integration will likely have its own test approach and it needs to be defined.
+Each integration will likely have its own test approach that needs to be defined.
 The testing team should be involved early to look at how they will test each integration scenario.
 The teams need to ensure as that the necessary integrations have the ability to be configured to support testing.

 A key aspect of integration testing should be focused on the data that flows in and out of the integration.
 Much of the discussion in the data validation testing section can also apply to the data involved in integrations.

 ### User acceptance testing

-User acceptance testing is critical to ensure go-live sign off, as well as acceptance of the new system post-go-live.
+User acceptance testing is critical to ensure go-live approval, as is acceptance of the new system post-go-live.
 It could also provide a backlog of feature requests that can be planned as part of post go-live enhancements.

 Customers must ensure that user champions or key users have been identified early on and should be kept engaged throughout the project lifecycle.
 They should engage this group along with an additional user community to test the application.
-There should be a clear definition of the successful user acceptance criteria as this will also roll up into go/no go live decision
+There should be a clear definition of the successful user acceptance criteria as this definition will also roll up into go/no go live decision